 A query is the letter you send to agents and publishers to hopefully convince them to represent and publish your book.
 A query typically has three parts: a pitch, your credentials, and the specifications for your book (length, genre, comparables).
 You need a query letter if you want to traditionally publish a fiction book.

 Your query letter should be single spaced, have an extra space between the paragraphs, and not indent paragraphs.
 Instead of using italics, put book titles in all caps.
 You should address the letter to a specific agent or acquiring editor, sign in a professional manner, and include your contact information.

 A pitch is not a summary!
 Do not spoil your ending!
 Think of your query pitch paragraph or two more like the back cover of your book than a synopsis.
 With this section, you are attempting to convince an agent or publisher to read your book.
 You want to intrigue them without giving too much away.

 Your pitch should introduce your main character(s), conflict, and stakes.
-If you’re story is something like science fiction, fantasy, historical fiction, or another setting-rich genre, include key points about your world or era as well.
+If your story is something like science fiction, fantasy, historical fiction, or another setting-rich genre, include key points about your world or era as well.